What can you do with a maed?

-In addition to schools, textbook companies find those with master's degrees in education valuable for researching and developing their own curricula.
-Also known as training and development managers, corporate trainers plan and coordinate development programs for employees in a workplace.
+Textbook companies also find those with master's degrees in education valuable for researching and developing their own curricula.
+Corporate trainers, or training and development managers, plan and coordinate development programs for employees in a workplace.
 They are responsible for increasing employee knowledge and skills through instruction, and then evaluating the effectiveness of methods, content, and technology.
-Being armed with a master's degree in education is key to being effective as a trainer in the workplace.
+Child care directors manage preschools and daycare programs instead of K-12 schools.

-Like a principal, child care directors manage preschool and daycare programs instead of K-12 schools.
 With a master's degree in education, child care directors are equipped to provide leadership, as well as train and supervise staff, oversee daily operations, and keep the preschool or center running smoothly.
 They are also involved in communicating student expectations and progress with student parents or guardians, teachers, and guidance counselors.
-An education specialist can formulate and design procedures to help determine if program objectives are being consistently met, develop questionnaires, interview school staff and administrators, and make recommendations and procedures for teaching units.
+Education specialists formulate and design procedures to help determine if program objectives are being consistently met.
+They develop questionnaires, interview school staff and administrators, and make recommendations and procedures for teaching units.
+Academic coordinators prepare and maintain student records, develop and administer comprehensive academic support programs, and provide guidance to students on their educational issues and academic goals.
+Professional counselors work in universities or have an individual practice.
+Helping others find satisfying employment is the goal of this work.

-You can continue your education at a schedule and pace that best suits your needs.
-A postgraduate degree is an investment for your future.
 You can pay tuition regardless of your financial resources with the help of financial aid, scholarships and various payment options.
-Now is the time to start your journey to your M, Ed.
+Now is the time to start your journey to your M. Ed.
+With a high salary and an optimistic outlook, this is a thriving career field.

 Pauline Kasa